ivadomed/ms-multi-spine-challenge-2024/README.md

 # Docker

+To install docker you can use the procedure described [here](https://docs.docker.com/engine/install/ubuntu/)

 To build a docker image we first need a docker image to start with.
 Since nnUNet uses pythorch with `torch==2.5.1` I will use `docker pull pytorch/pytorch:2.7.0-cuda11.8-cudnn9-devel` The `devel` stands for developpement and is bigger than the `runtime` but it's more complete and allows to run everything you want in pytorch.